The Present: CSS to Make a Big Move

 “We’re really trying to make the new place feel like home and bring elements of 1160 to it, so it has that charm and homey appeal that we all adore.”

 Pujita was there in the early days at Grant Street.
 She and co-founders Erik and Fay shared the inner office that now houses the five navigators plus the flex desk.
 “It was great because it was just the three of us in the office, so it seemed very spacious at the time,” she says.
 “We were one big happy family.
-We saw each other all the time and we heard each other's conversations on the telephone, so we would know what the other person had already said, and it was easier to make decisions with the three of us there in one place.”
+We saw each other all the time and we heard each other's conversations on the telephone, so we would know what the other person had already said, and it was so much easier to make decisions with the three of us there in one place.”

 But as the organization grew, she became something of an organizational vagabond.
 She was supposed to move to the Eugene Business Exchange with Erik and Heather, but the air fresheners and carpet smells collided with her sensitivity to scents, so she moved to 1845 W. 11th.
 Then COVID hit, and she worked from home.
 Then the service team moved to 1845, and the development team was allotted a shared desk back at Grant Street.
 Then the navigators moved in and that desk was reassigned, and the team started doing a lot of work from home.